openvinotoolkit/openvino/src/frontends/onnx/docs/how_to_add_op.md

 # How to add a new operation

 ## How to implement a new operation in ONNX FE codebase
-ONNX operations can be distinguished into two main categories: [official ops defined in ONNX standard](https://github.com/onnx/onnx/blob/main/docs/Operators.md) and custom-domain ops (like ops from `org.openvinotoolkit`, `com.microsoft` or `org.pytorch.aten` domains).
+ONNX operations ("op" or "ops" for short in this article) can be distinguished into two main categories: [the official ops defined in the ONNX standard](https://github.com/onnx/onnx/blob/main/docs/Operators.md) and the custom-domain ops (such as ops from the `org.openvinotoolkit`, `com.microsoft`, and `org.pytorch.aten` domains).
 Multiple operator handlers for different versions of an op can be defined.
-When importing a model the ONNX FE tries to use a handler which matches the version of the opset in the model.
-If such implementation doesn't exist, it tries to use any of the existing handlers starting with the greatest opset number.
-When adding a new operator's implementation it has to be registered using version `1` (it's a implementation detail of ONNX FE) even if the operation has been added to the ONNX standard in an opset greater than 1.
+When importing a model, ONNX FE tries to use a handler that matches the version of the opset in the model.
+If such implementation doesn't exist, it will try to use the existing handler(s) starting with the greatest opset number.
+When adding a new operator's implementation, the implementation has to be registered using version `1` (according to an implementation requirement of ONNX FE), even if the operation has been added to the ONNX standard in an opset greater than 1.

-Let's say, that we want to implement our new `org.openvinotoolkit.CustomAdd` operation in version `1`.
+For example, we want to implement our new `org.openvinotoolkit.CustomAdd` operation in version `1`.
-The first step should be adding `.cpp` and `.hpp` files in [ops folder](../../../../src/frontends/onnx/frontend/src/op) (for this particular case, it should be [op/org.openvinotoolkit](../../../../src/frontends/onnx/frontend/src/op/org.openvinotoolkit) to be consistent with op folder layout).
+The first step is to add `.cpp` and `.hpp` files in [the ops folder](../../../../src/frontends/onnx/frontend/src/op).
+For this particular case, it should be [op/org.openvinotoolkit](../../../../src/frontends/onnx/frontend/src/op/org.openvinotoolkit) to be consistent with the op folder layout.
 The declaration in `.hpp` can look like:
 ```cpp
 #pragma once